 To set an SMTP server click on "Edit SMTP server configuration" and fill in the required fields:

-* Note: if your SMTP server doesn't require authentication, you can leave blank them SMTP User and SMTP Password fields, but you should fill in the others.
+- If your SMTP server doesn't require authentication, you can leave blank them SMTP User and SMTP Password fields, but you should fill in the others.

 Testing email configuration